How Neuromodulation Supports Learning, Rehabilitation, and Recovery

 - stimulation is sub-threshold and well tolerated

-- delivered in close temporal association with training
+- delivered in close temporal association with training or other treatment

 - paired with meaningful, goal-directed activity

-High-intensity or indiscriminate stimulation does not enhance plasticity and may be counterproductive.
+High-intensity or indiscriminate stimulation does not necessarily enhance plasticity and may be counterproductive.
 Precision and restraint are central to clinical benefit.

 How We Use VNS to Support Neuroplasticity